 - Researchers will need to create an account through the CITI program and affiliate with the University of North Texas.CITI courses can be accessed by following these steps.

 - The CITI program offers several courses, however, all UNT study personnel working with human subjects are required to complete the course titled, “Social & Behavioral Research Investigators” if you are engaged in Social Behavioral Research.
 If you are engaged in Clinical Research, the course requirement is "Biomedical Research."
 Additional trainings may be required, depending on your study and funding.
 Please see “Additional Trainings” below to see if you are required to complete additional CITI courses.

-- This Social & Behavioral Research course can be completed in approximately three hours.
-The course consists of 16 modules, all of which are followed by quizzes.
+- The Social & Behavioral Research and Biomedical Research courses can be completed in approximately three hours.
+The courses consists of video and reading modules, all of which are followed by quizzes.